zael8/Czyszczenie/CodeBook.md

 "activity" - this variable desribes the activity performed during the measurement, there were 6 ativities in the experiment:
 "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"

-The list of variables displayed on the bottom of this file is present in the final dataset.
+The list of variables displayed on the bottom of this file is present in the final dataset (in addition to "subject" and "activity").

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter